ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 1. **Integrate** new information into what you already know.
 2. **Expand** your model to include something genuinely new.

-The first is easier and more stable.
+The first path is easier and more stable.
 When you learn, your first move should be to see how the new idea fits.
 Fitting it is an art: reframe the problem, look at it from different angles until you find a perspective that feels intuitive to you.
 Once it fits, it stabilizes.
 Your brain no longer treats it as foreign information but as structure within your existing model.

 ---